aparedes8/Covid19ImageSegmentation/README.md

 # Covid19 Image Segmentation Project

-In order to run this project you must have Tensorflow2, Matplotlib,Numpy, and Nibabel.
+In order to run this project you must have Tensorflow2, Matplotlib, Numpy, and Nibabel.

-We also assume the use fo a linux system.
+We also assume the use of a linux system.

 To begin run the following to download the CT images dataset: